smalldatalab/omh-admin-dashboard/README.md

 > Postgres

-Postgres comes as the default database for Active Admin and migration is needed to create new tables.
-Run `rails g active_record:migration xxxxxxxx` for adding new migration and then run `rake db:migrate` after you have completed editing the migration file.
-All th migration files are located in `db/migrate`.
+Postgres comes as the default database for ActiveAdmin and a migration is needed to create new tables.
+Run `rails g active_record:migration xxxxxxxx` for adding new migrations and then run `rake db:migrate` after you have completed editing the migration file.
+All previously created migration files are located in `db/migrate`.

-All the tables have relation with each other.
-When you establish a relation, you need to establish the relation in the migration files and also in the models.Admin User has a many-to-many relation with Study through study_owner table.
-Study has a many-to-many relation with User(Participant) through study_participant table.
-Survey has a many-to-many relation with Study through s_survey table.
-Data Stream has a many-to-many relation with Study through s_data_stream table.
-Organization has a many-to-many relation with Study through organization_study table and with Admin User through organization_owner table.
-The relation is important in giving access to researchers who can only see the participants and data belong to their studies.

 See the relation between Admin User and Study below as an example.